13 of the best buffets in London for an all you can eat feast

 YOU MIGHT ALSO LIKE

 Start small.
 Don’t pile your plate with a mountain of food on round one or you’ll wear yourself out (your appetite, that is).
-Add a little bit of everything to your plate initially, decide which dishes are your favourite, then go back for more of the ones you really enjoy.
+There are two strategies: either help yourself to a small bit of everything, or make a beeline for high-value items like salmon, ribs, prawns, and sushi, avoiding more starchy items like rice or potatoes.

 Pace yourself.
 It can be exciting and overwhelming to be faced with so much food, but if you eat too fast, you’re likely to fill up quickly and potentially cause stomach cramps.
 Take your time, enjoy yourself, and try not to overeat.
 You don’t want to feel painfully uncomfortable at the end of it.

 Feeling ready for the challenge?
-We’ve rounded up a selection of the best breakfast buffets, bottomless brunches that include food instead of/as well as booze, Sunday lunch spreads and a couple of all you can eat sushi options too.
+We’ve rounded up a selection of the best breakfast buffets, which are essentially bottomless brunches that include endless food instead of/as well as booze, the best spots for a buffet lunch or dinner, and Sunday lunch spreads that'll have you craving an afternoon nap.
 So, whether you’ve got a hankering for pastries, mezze, sushi or pizza, we’ve got you covered.

 SKIP TO THE BEST SECTION